MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ```powershell
 get-vm -Name <VM Name> | checkpoint-vm -snapshotname <name for snapshot>
 ```
-Which will result in a checkpoint with the name specified in the command:
+For example, here is a checkpoint with the name :

  ![](media\POSH_CP2.png)